Troubleshooting Imaging

 When/Why

 New machines with M.2 drives may have been set up with a pre-configuration of RAID within the machine’s BIOS.
-You will want to log into your machine’s BIOS and change the RAM configuration from RAID to AHCI.
+You will want to log into your machine’s BIOS and change the storage controller or SATA configuration from RAID to AHCI.

 How